ErikMaris/DiffusionLab/README.md

 ## Demo data

-The trajectories from *Maris, J.J.E. et al (in preparation) 2022* are available to test the software installation.
+The trajectories from *Maris, J. J. E., Rabouw, F. T., Weckhuysen, B. M. & Meirer, F. Classification-based motion analysis of single-molecule trajectories using DiffusionLab.
+Sci.
+Rep. 12, 9595 (2022)* are available to test the software installation.
 The trajectories are available in  the folder
 ```
 data/processed/DiffusionLab_manuscript/
 ```